0ttrSpace/rdkohalmy.github.io/_posts/2022-03-11-The-ADHD-Hacker.md

 I have built habits and tools to keep that from happening frequently and ways to break out of the tunnel.
 That doesn't mean I am perfect and that I wont rabbit hole from time to time but it's rare and generally doesn't last long before I realize I am off track.

 Thanks for reading, future posts will not be exactly like this.
 Some ADHD sure but mostly my projects, concepts, CTFs, etc..
-Now, if you will excuse me I have already skipped to eat lunch and I forgot to make dinner.
+Now, if you will excuse me I have already skipped lunch and I forgot to make dinner.